Unlucky-Life/ankimon/README.md

 To get started:

+- Join our [Discord server](https://discord.gg/eY8jPHZw4z) and get the New Contributors role, so that we can help you out!
 - Download [VS Code](https://code.visualstudio.com/) for coding
 - Go through the [W3schools Python tutorial](https://www.w3schools.com/python/default.asp) - no need to learn and memorize every single topic in detail.
 Have a general understanding of what code looks like and how it works!
 - Make some simple code for practice!
 For example, you could try making a calculator, or coding some new changes for Ankimon.